 - LifePoint Hospitals, Inc. in its $1.7 billion sale to Province Healthcare Company.

-Mr. Gilroy is a leading lawyer for M&A by IFLR1000.
-He has been ranked as an “Up & Coming” lawyer for Corporate/M&A by Chambers USA, where clients note he is “very thorough, very accessible and a good client service provider.”
-Mr. Gilroy is also recommended for M&A by Legal 500 US, where clients note he is “very knowledgeable and responsive,” “delivers practical advice” and is “able to effectively lead deals and coordinate across multiple practice areas,” and has been recognized by Chambers USA.
+Matthew is recognized as a “Highly Regarded” lawyer for M&A in the U.S. by IFLR1000, a “Leading Lawyer” for M&A by Legal 500 US, where clients note he is “very knowledgeable,” “delivers practical advice” and is “able to effectively lead deals and coordinate across multiple practice areas,” and has been recognized by Chambers USA.
 He is included in Lawdragon’s “500 Leading Dealmakers in America” list.
-Matthew was named a 2014 “Rising Star” by Law360 and to M&A Advisor’s 2013 “40 under 40” as an emerging leader in his field.
-Mr. Gilroy was profiled in Law360’s “Sealing the Deal” monthly column for the innovative work he handled for Medicis in its $2.6 billion sale to Valeant Pharmaceuticals (n/k/a Bausch Health Companies) and was also profiled as a 2013 “MVP” for Health by Law360.
-He has authored several articles on the fiduciary duties of corporate directors and developments in the mergers and acquisitions area.
-In 2006, Mr. Gilroy received a Burton Award for Legal Achievement for his article, “Taking a Hard Look at Poison Pills” (New York Law Journal, November 7, 2005).
+Matthew was named a 2014 “Rising Star” by Law360 and to The M&A Advisor’s 2013 “40 under 40” list as an emerging leader in his field.
+He was profiled in Law360’s “Sealing the Deal” for his work advising Medicis in its $2.6 billion sale to Valeant Pharmaceuticals (n/k/a Bausch Health Companies) and was also profiled as a 2013 “MVP” for Health by Law360.
+Matthew has authored several articles on the fiduciary duties of corporate directors and developments in the mergers and acquisitions area.
+In 2006, he received a Burton Award for Legal Achievement for his article, “Taking a Hard Look at Poison Pills” (New York Law Journal, November 7, 2005).

-Mr. Gilroy is also part of Weil’s Professional Evaluation & Compensation Committee and Philanthropic Committee, and has been active within the profession overall, having represented the Firm on the Corporations Law Committee of the New York City Bar.
-Mr. Gilroy is a member of the Board of Visitors of the Georgetown University Law Center and Georgetown’s Corporate Counsel Institute.
-Mr. Gilroy is also a member of the Board of Directors of New Alternatives for Children, a charitable organization that provides innovative high quality services in support of birth, foster and adoptive families caring primarily for medically fragile children.
+Matthew is also part of Weil’s Professional Evaluation & Compensation Committee, and has been active within the profession overall, having represented the Firm on the Corporations Law Committee of the New York City Bar.
+Matthew is a member of the Board of Visitors of the Georgetown University Law Center and a Trustee of the Rye Fund for Education.
+Matthew is also a member of the Leadership Council of New Alternatives for Children, a charitable organization that provides innovative high quality services in support of birth, foster and adoptive families caring primarily for medically fragile children.